England (7) – Bottallack -> Oxford

 Girl leaving Holywell Beach @ 10 Celsius

-The next day we wanted to see the famous castle of Tintagel which was a little disappointing.
+The next day, we wanted to see the famous castle of Tintagel, which was a little disappointing.
 Apart from that there is not much left of this castle, it was closed due to the construction of a suspension bridge.

-not many visible remains of Tintagel Castle on the two hills in front of us
+Not many visible remains of Tintagel Castle on the two hills in front of us

 We walked to the church nearby and visited the medieval house called the Old Post Office in Tintagel.